RadekJelen/PORTFOLIO/README.md

 **My experience**

-My previous experience is mainly related to the kitchen and catering.
-I have worked as a shift cook, breakfast cook and even as an sous chef.
-I have also completed such majors as dietetics and demand.
+My previous experience is mainly related to cooking and catering.
+I have worked as a shift cook, breakfast cook and even as a sous chef.
+I've also completed such majors as dietetics and demand.
 I really enjoy learning new interesting things.
 I am very interested in programming and software testing.
-I think it is what I would like to do in my life.
-In this repository are numerous projects that I managed to create as part of the course and as a hobbyist.
-I also try to keep abreast of industry news and also participate in various activities that will allow me to better develop myself in this field.
+I think this is what I would like to do in life.
+In this repository there are numerous projects that I have managed to create in the course and as a hobby.
+I also try to keep abreast of industry news, as well as participate in various classes that will allow me to better develop in this field.

 ## Courses